-At end of unit life, locate the deactivation/discharge switch and push the into place.
-This will silence the end of unit life life or low battery chirping, drain the battery, and render the unit safe for disposal.
+At end of unit life, locate the deactivation / discharge switch and push the switch in the direction shown, until switch clicks into place.
+This will silence the end of unit life or low battery chirping, drain the battery, and render the unit safe for disposal.